 \subsection{Domain Adaptation for Semantic Segmentation}

-In addition to the above experiments on cross-domain object detection, we also conduct experiments on cross-domain semantic segmentation, to show the scability of our method.
-In specific, we conduct the cross-FoV adaptation and cross-fog adaptation on semantic segmentation.
+In addition to cross-domain object detection, we also conduct experiments on cross-domain semantic segmentation, to show the scalability of our method.
+In particular, we conduct the cross-FoV adaptation and cross-fog adaptation on semantic segmentation.

-\paragraph{Cross-fog adaptation.} In this experiment, we adapt from Cityscapes~\cite{cordts2016cityscapes} to Foggy Zurich++~\cite{FoggyCity,FoggyDriving} to perform the cross-fog adaptation, where multiple thickness of fogs exist in the target domain.
+\paragraph{Cross-fog adaptation.} In this experiment, we adapt from Cityscapes~\cite{cordts2016cityscapes} to Foggy Zurich++~\cite{FoggyCity,FoggyDriving} to perform the cross-fog adaptation, where multiple degrees of fog thickness exist in the target domain.
 As shown in Table \ref{table:c2f_seg}, our method outperforms the state-of-the-art methods~\cite{AdaptSegNet,CLAN,SIM} by $5.8\%$, $4.7\%$ and $4.1\%$, respectively.

-Our method can handle the cases where a domainness value is never seen in the training stage and we have verified it with experiments.
+Our method can handle the cases where a domainness value is never seen in the training stage.
 As shown in Table \ref{table:c2f_seg}, the Foggy Zurich++ has the real fog rather than the synthetic fog, which means the domainness in the validation set is unknown and does not appear in the training set.
 Our method works well on this dataset, which proves its generalization ability.

 \paragraph{Cross-FoV adaptation.} In this experiment, we perform the specific domain adaptation given the FoV gap.
 We choose Virtual KITTI~\cite{VKITTI} as the source domain and CKITTI~\cite{kITTI,cordts2016cityscapes} as the target domain.
 The comparison results are listed in Table \ref{table:v2c_seg}.
 Compared with the AdaptSegNet~\cite{AdaptSegNet}, CLAN~\cite{CLAN} and SIM~\cite{SIM}, our method respectively yields an increase of $1.8\%$, $1.1\%$ and $1.8\%$, which indicates the effectiveness of the proposed SAD in the semantic segmentation task and shows its good scalability.